1.) Isn’t defacing currency illegal?

 2.)
 What’s to stop me from making my own coin jewelry?

 Nothing.
 We are artists and as such we maintain that more art makes a the world a better place.
 If you make art, we would love to see it!
-Share your art with us:
+Please share your art with us on social media.

 3.)
 Can I get a specific year?

 Usually, yes.
 We go out of our way to help you find what you are looking for.
 Yet, some coins were not minted in every year, and others are very rare.
 So if it exists and we can find it, your item is priced accordingly.
 If you have something specific in mind Contact Us!

 4.)
 How wide are the necklace chains?

 Unless otherwise stated, the chains are 4mm wide.

 6.)
 How long it will it take for my packages to arrive?

 Most months it takes between two and three weeks for packages to make an over-sea journey.
 We do our best to make sure your packages arrive safely and in a timely manner.
 You can choose expedited shipping by contacting us in the Add Message box at checkout, or through the Contact Us form on the website.
 We will email you an invoice with the cost of expedited shipping and once you complete payment for faster shipping, your package will be on its way!

 Domestic shipping is pretty quick, barring any unforeseen circumstances.
 The image below shows our handling and shipping time in business days.